Show All Answers

 There are approximately 250 single lane miles of streets in Erie.
 Snow crews work in rotating shifts until the snow event has ended.
 It can take crews up to two hours to initially cover their assigned route.

 Please keep in mind; crews put forth the utmost effort during snowstorms.
 Extended storms may present various challenges for our crews, for example, equipment breakdowns and abrupt changes in the weather.

 To help our crews perform in a safe and efficient manner:

 Thank You for Your Cooperation and Consideration

-We will have a reserved area for handicap parking.
-Please see the event parking map for additional details.
+We will have a reserved area for handicap parking in the main lot.

 Of course!
 There will be a variety of domestic and craft beers available for purchase to attendees 21 and older.

 YES!
 We will have Lola's Kitchen and Eats & Sweets in attendance.
 Be sure to come with an empty stomach.

 Live music will be provided by Chris Daniels & The Kings.
 Kick back, enjoy some food/beverages, and hang out with all of the dogs!

 We encourage all participants to bring their own chairs, as it is open seating.